Distortion matrix approach for ultrasound imaging of random scattering media

-In this paper, we present a universal matrix approach to wave imaging in order to overcome aberration issues in inhomogeneous media.
 Historically, the matrix approach for imaging was inspired by the advent of multi-element technology in acoustics, and by the insight that a matrix formalism is a natural way to describe ultrasonic wave propagation between arrays of transducers~\cite{Prada1994,Tanter2000,Derode2003}.
 In the 2010s, the emergence of spatial light modulators allowed the extension of this transmission matrix approach to optics~\cite{Popoff2010}.
 Experimental access to the transmission matrix then enabled researchers to take advantage of multiple scattering for optimal light focusing~\cite{Popoff2010,Kim2012} and communication across a diffusive layer~\cite{Popoff2010b} or multi-mode fibre~\cite{Cizmar2012}.
-However, a transmission configuration is not adapted to non-invasive and/or in-vivo imaging of biological media, motivating the development of approaches in an epi-illumination configuration.
+However, a transmission configuration is not adapted to non-invasive and/or \laura{\textit{in vivo}} imaging of biological media, motivating the development of approaches in an epi-illumination configuration.

-The reflection matrix has already been shown to be a powerful tool for focusing in multi-target media~\cite{Prada1994,Borcea2002,Popoff2011}, target detection~\cite{Shajahan2014,Badon2016,Blondel2018} and energy delivery~\cite{Choi2013,Jeong2018} in strongly scattering media.
-A few studies have also looked at reflection imaging under a matrix formalism~\cite{Varslot2004,Robert2008,Kang2015,Kang2017,Kim2019}; however, as with most conventional adaptive focusing methods, their effectiveness is limited to a single isoplanatic patch (Fig.~\ref{focusfig}E-H).
+The reflection matrix has already been shown to be a powerful tool for focusing in multi-target media~\cite{Prada1994,Borcea2002,Popoff2011}, target detection~\cite{Shajahan2014,Badon2016,Blondel2018} and energy delivery~\cite{Choi2013,Jeong2018} in \laura{scattering} media.
+A few studies have also looked at reflection imaging under a matrix formalism~\cite{Varslot2004,Robert2008,Kang2015,Kang2017}; however, as with most conventional adaptive focusing methods, their effectiveness is limited to a single isoplanatic patch (Fig.~\ref{focusfig}).